The Camden Rose Knitting Tower is available from Amazon.

 I would like to make this suggestion.
 The knitting tower is made from raw wood.
 Whenever I get any wooden piece that has not been finished, I always take fine sandpaper to the wood to remove any burrs that were created in the shaping of the piece.
 This is especially important since you will be working with fibers that would snag on any rough edges.

-Then, I use a natural beeswax finish (we are going to be selling a totally awesome organic beeswax finish in the shop that I will tell you more about later) and go over the entire piece, inside and out.
+Then, I use a natural beeswax finish (we recommend Three Beautiful Bees All Natural Beeswax) and go over the entire piece, inside and out.
 Not only does it give a wood a beautiful paten, it also stops the wood from drying out and splintering.
 It is a good idea to reapply the wood finish regularly to prolong the life of the wood.

-After you practice on the piece of yarn that comes in the kit, you'll be happy to hear we are carrying a beautiful rainbow of 100% Peruvian wool single ply yarn that is great to work with and felts beautifully.
-I'm busy making my own tube right now.
-Not sure what I'm making... hopefully not yet another hot pad... but I'm finding the experience very relaxing.
+I’m busy making a long tube right now.
+Not sure what I’m making… hopefully not yet another hot pad… but I’m finding the experience very relaxing.

 Knitting towers are suggested for children 5 and up, but my children did use them earlier.
 One additional comment.
 It is a good idea to work a little on the loose side.
 If the tension is too tight, it is hard to slide the loops up and over the prongs.
 Also, if you tend to work tight like I do, you might find it helpful to use a blunt end yarn needle to help slide the loops over the prongs.
 Also, this wonderful knitting tower is “reversible”.
 For beginners, use the side with 4 prongs.
 It makes a looser tube and is easier for wee fingers.
 Then, the other side has 6 prongs, making a tighter and denser tube.
 The choice is yours!

-I'll keep you posted on what I make, and I'm looking forward to seeing some of your completed projects :) Remember... shop opening April 23!
+I’ll keep you posted on what I make, and I’m looking forward to seeing some of your completed projects 🙂

-In case you are wondering how I join my yarn together so you can't see the knots... it is "magic"!
+In case you are wondering how I join my yarn together so you can’t see the knots… it is “magic”!
 That is, if you are using 100% wool yarn that has not been treated not to felt.
-The yarn in our shop is 1 ply and has not been treated so it can be felted.
-To join two threads, begin by separating about 2" of the end of the old yarn and the new yarn.
+To join two threads, begin by separating about 2″ of the end of the old yarn and the new yarn.

 Intertwine the four tails.